-Congratulations on your decision to purchase the Poseidon SE7EN Closed-Circuit Rebreather (CCR).
-The Poseidon SE7EN design includes several fundamental improvements over previous closed-circuit rebreather designs.
+Congratulations on your decision to purchase the Poseidon SE7EN+ Closed-Circuit Rebreather (CCR).
+The Poseidon SE7EN+ design includes several fundamental improvements over previous closed-circuit rebreather designs.
 Among the breakthroughs are:

-- Extreme compactness at only 18 kg / 40 lbs "ready to dive" and 9 kg / 20 lbs "travel weight" the SE7EN is one of the world's smallest rebreathers.
+- Extreme compactness at only 18 kg / 40 lbs "ready to dive" and 9 kg / 20 lbs "travel weight" the SE7EN+ is one of the world's smallest rebreathers.
 Take it as carry-on baggage when flying.
 Enjoy the freedom.
-Yet it is not "lightweight" in terms of performance you get three depth-independent hours1 of near-silent diving. - The first truly auto-calibrating and auto-validating rebreather.
-The SE7EN uses a patented automated method to verify that the oxygen sensors are working properly at all times both before and during a dive. - An intelligent battery it's your personal power and data storage system.
-Plug it in and the system knows it's you, as well as your dive history, including repetitive dive information.
+Yet it is not "lightweight" in terms of performance you get three depth-independent hours of near-silent diving. - The first truly auto-calibrating and auto-validating rebreather.
+The SE7EN+ uses a patented automated method to verify that the oxygen sensors are working properly at all times both before and during a dive. - An smart battery it's your personal power.
 Remove the modular battery, put it in your shirt pocket, and take it home to recharge it.
-When you are ready to dive, take the battery from the charger and plug it into the rebreather. - True plug-and-play carbon dioxide absorbent cartridges.
-Simple and fast to use.
-Pre-packed axial cartridges of SofnoDive[®] 797 absorbent give you 3 hours minimum diving range1 and can be changed-out and replaced in seconds. - The world's most advanced rebreather interface The SE7EN contains five separate warning and advisory systems so that you get the information you need to manage your dive without the task-loading normally associated with rebreathers.
-The main Poseidon SE7EN data interface is a large format flat screen panel that displays all you need to know about consumables management cylinder pressures, dive time, depth, oxygen level, and it incorporates a sophisticated resource algorithm that monitors all systems for you and tells you when its time to head up.
-If things are not going correctly for whatever reason, the SE7EN has audible, tactile, and visual warning systems to get your attention, and to advise your diving partner of your status.

-- Switchable mouthpiece in a significant new patented design, the Poseidon SE7EN gives you the ability to switch from closed-circuit to open-circuit operation in one easy motion, without the need to search for a spare mouthpiece in an emergency.
-The ultra-compact switchable mouthpiece is lightweight and easy to breathe, giving you high performance in both open-circuit and closed-circuit modes.
-The SE7EN mouthpiece also combines in the same housing a pressure balanced "Automatic Diluent Addition Valve" (ADV) that compensates for breathing volume in closed-circuit mode, so that you will never run short of a full breath during a dive. - Easy maintenance the entire rebreather breaks down rapidly for washing, drying, and storage.
+When you are ready to dive, take the battery from the charger and plug it into the rebreather. - The world's most advanced rebreather interface The SE7EN+ contains five separate warning and advisory systems so that you get the information you need to manage your dive without the task-loading normally associated with rebreathers.
+The main Poseidon SE7EN+ data interface is a large format flat screen panel or M28 with a 2.8 inch colour display all you need to know about consumables management cylinder pressures, dive time, depth, oxygen level, and it incorporates a sophisticated resource algorithm that monitors all systems for you and tells you when its time to head up.
+If things are not going correctly for whatever reason, the SE7EN+ has audible, tactile, and visual warning systems to get your attention, and to advise your diving partner of your status. - Bail Out Valve in a significant new patented design, the Poseidon SE7EN+ gives you the ability to switch from closed-circuit to open-circuit operation in one easy motion, without the need to search for a spare mouthpiece in an emergency.
+The ultra-compact Bail Out Valve is lightweight and easy to breathe, giving you high performance in both open-circuit and closed-circuit modes.
+The SE7EN+ mouthpiece also combines in the same housing a pressure balanced "Automatic Diluent Addition Valve" (ADV) that compensates for breathing volume in closed-circuit mode, so that you will never run short of a full breath during a dive. - Easy maintenance the entire rebreather breaks down rapidly for washing, drying, and storage.
 No tools needed. - New software releases can be downloaded and installed over the internet, and various system parameters can be customized to meet your particular dive operating paradigm.